 Maine Uniform Building and Energy Code

-MUBEC applies only to towns with population over 4,000 or those under that population that have chosen to adopt it or a version of it (Maine Uniform Building Code or Maine Uniform Energy Code, see Chapter 1 below FMI).
+MUBEC applies to all towns within the State of Maine (Maine Uniform Building Code or Maine Uniform Energy Code, see Chapter 1 below).

 MUBEC is made up of the following codes and standards: